Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 There can be several solutions:

 - Find the holes and add blocks to their coordinates.
 This will increase the room size in blocks, making the generator less predictable (we want it to create rooms of a strictly defined size).
-- Change the block addition algorithm… It's simple and I like it => no.
+- Change the block addition algorithm… It's simple, and I like it => no.
-- Consider such rooms "incorrect" and just recreate them when they appear.
+- Consider such rooms "incorrect" and recreate them when they appear.
 This is our way.

 Based on my experience in game development, the third approach is often very useful — it allows you to cut corners without significant risks — instead of implementing complex code, we just add "quality" check logic and a loop.
 Just be sure you understand the complexity of the generation.

-Let's add the `Room.has_holes` method, which will check the room for holes.
+Let's add the `Room.has_holes` method, to check the room for holes.

 The idea of the check: